bcorfman/arcade_actions/docs/prd.md

 - Game state management and action lifecycle
 - Unit and integration test coverage for actions and groups
 - Example demo game with:
-    - Player movement + shooting
+    - Player movement + shooting using `ActionSprite`
-    - Enemy wave patterns using `BoundedMove` / `GroupAction`
+    - Enemy formations using `SpriteGroup` with automatic `GroupAction` management
+    - Space Invaders-style movement with `BoundedMove` edge detection and callbacks
+    - Collision detection using `SpriteGroup.on_collision_with()` method chaining
     - Bullet cleanup and basic collision system
     - Composite action sequences for complex behaviors
     - Smooth acceleration/deceleration using action modifiers